-The legal status of marijuana in Barcelona
+The Legal Status of Marijuana in Barcelona

 Cannabis traffic light photo

-Is marijuana legal in Spain?
-Briefly
+Brief answer: is marijuana legal in Spain?

-Long story short, according to the Spanish legislation:
+According to the Spanish legislation:

 • you cannot sell or buy marijuana, hashish, etc.;